MyNameIsCarsten/german-cookiebanner/README.md

 - **cookiesMandatory=true** (indicates the user has accepted all mandatory cookies)
 - **cookieBanner** (indicates the user has selected a choice and will no longer see the banner)

-The indivdual selectable cookies can be changed in `index.html`:
+The indivdual selectable cookies can be changed in the `createBanner()` function:

 The `cookieScript.js` checks whether the checkbox attribute `checked` is true or false for each `input` element within the `section` with the id=`cookie-setting`.
 If it is true, the specific cookie will be set.